ReChronoRain/HyperCeiler/tests/home-dock-window/NATIVE_DYNAMIC_RESOLUTION.md

 runtime can no longer steal the only trampoline from the active UI runtime.
 Banks are never reused in the same process, so a delayed callback can never observe another generation's layout or original trampoline.
+AUTO_AIM adds one optional hook to each immutable bank.
+The resolver identifies a raw-double `scaleValue=` setter through its ABI, records the return address of the `bl` that feeds it from `conversionValueFrom3DTo2D`, and then derives the state → widget → CellLocationInfo field chain and the Hotseat container set from current ARM64 code.
+The hook accepts only that exact call site and publishes its `d0` as scene 3; it never authors a keyframe, interpolator or spring.
+On the current launcher artifact that call site is a per-icon setup call that carries a constant, so the reveal replays the launcher's own logged projection instead (see README); the channel stays wired because a launcher build that does publish a real per-frame value is then picked up with no code change.
+Failure to resolve or repair this optional hook leaves the established recents triple unchanged.
 The system-side frame channel uses an owned Choreographer when OS4 exposes it.
 A real motion sample detects a frame request stranded across suspend using elapsed realtime and immediately replaces it.
 Transient SurfaceControl or Choreographer failures rebuild the